-- Candidates for international president must have previously served on the ISACA International Board of Directors.
+- Candidates for chair must have previously served on the ISACA International Board of Directors.

 - Board members are expected to attend three Board of Directors meetings per year (usually in early November, early March and June/July).
-The international president is also called upon to attend Strategic Advisory Council and Governance Advisory Council meetings, which are generally held about one month prior to the board meetings.
+The chair is also called upon to attend Governance Committee teleconference meetings 3-4 times per year.

 In addition to these general requirements, specific attributes for each position follow.